JoeSwanTonsing/ReactNative_FireBase/README.md

 ✔️ 1.1.
 Sign Up - Provide Email and Password<br />
 ✔️ 1.2.
 Sign In - Using registered Email and Password<br />
 ✔️ 1.3.
 Logout - Logout signed in user<br />
+👉🏻 Basics completed.
+Check the official RNFirebase site for more https://rnfirebase.io/auth/usage<br />

 **2. Realtime Database:**<br />